Diamond Weight in

 How Diamond Weight is Measured in Carats and Grains of

-Even if you're not all that knowledgable about diamonds, you probably well know that diamonds weight is measured
+Even if you're not all that knowledgable about diamonds, you probably well know that diamonds weight is usually

-in carats.
-But there are two ways that diamond weight is measured:
+measured in carats.
+But what you might not know is that there are two ways that diamond weight is measured:

 - in carat and

 - grains of rice.

 Here's some information about the origins of these two measures and what they actually mean.

 Diamonds are measured in Carat Weight.
 One carat weighs 200 milligrams.
 If a diamond is referred to as four